-If you would prefer not to view the video, you’re welcome to use the links below to have a time of worship at home.
-(Just right click on the link to play each hymn or the sermon in a new tab, and close that tab when finished.)
+If you prefer to worship at home at this time or simply wish to listen to the service or sermon again, you’re welcome to use the links below to have a time of worship at home.
+(Just click on the link to play each hymn or the sermon in a separate tab, and close that tab when finished.)

 A TIME OF PRAYER (Testimonies, Joys & Concerns)

 Congregational Prayer − Dear Lord, This morning as I contemplate a new day, I ask you to help me.
 I want to be aware of and filled with your Spirit—leading me in the decisions I take, the conversations I have, and the work I do.
 I want to be more like you, Jesus, as I relate to the people I meet today—friends or strangers.
 Amen.

 Please pray for yourself and your neighbors, lifting up your needs to God while giving thanks for answered prayer.

 The Lord’s Prayer: Our Father, who art in heaven; hallowed be thy name.
 Thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil, for thine is the kingdom, and the power, and the glory, forever.
 Amen.

 HYMN 405 Seek Ye First The Kingdom Of The God

 Seek Ye First – Maranatha!
 Music [with lyrics]